 Due to the potential for interruption of the spot market, these supplies are not considered as reliable a source of gas supply for the winter peaking requirements of Cascade’s core market.
 As identified earlier, part of the reason these supplies are considered less reliable is that these volumes are made available after longer-term firm commitments have been contracted for delivery by upstream suppliers.
 These available volumes are likely to vary daily, depending on production or the suppliers’ ability to store un-marketed supply.
-Under a NAESB (North American Energy Standards Board) contract, which is the standard contract used by buyers and sellers when entering into short term supply transactions, parties have the ability to identify firm variable or interruptible quantities for these supplies.
+Under a NAESB (North American Energy Standards Board) contract, which is the standard contract used by buyers and sellers when entering into short term supply transactions, parties have the ability to identify firm, variable or interruptible quantities for these supplies.
 Therefore, these spot volumes are more susceptible to daily operational constraints on the upstream pipelines.
-This is particularly true in the case of Northwest Pipeline, which is a displacement pipeline with bi-directional flow.
+This is particularly true in the case of the Northwest Pipeline, which is a displacement pipeline with bi-directional flow.
 Depending on how gas is scheduled versus actually flowing between compressor stations, constraints can possibly occur.
 Complicating matters is that each of the pipelines has multiple supply scheduling deadlines, allowing scheduled volumes to be adjusted.
 As a result, at any given point in the process, constraints can occur, leading to the potential of the scheduled spot supply volumes being reduced or not delivered to the citygate at all.

 The role for spot market gas supply in the core market portfolio is based upon economics.
 Spot market supplies may be used to supplement firm contracts during periods of high demand or to displace other volumes when it is cost-effective to do so.
 For example, should prices in one basin drop radically compared to another basin, a contract may allow the flexibility to reduce takes in order to take advantage of supply from a lower priced basin.
-Depending upon availability and price, spot market volumes may be used in place of storage withdrawal volumes to meet firm requirements on a given day or for mid-heating season refills of storage inventory during periods of weather moderation.
+Depending upon availability and price, spot market volumes may be used in place of storage withdrawal volumes to meet firm requirements on a given day or for mid-heating season refills of storage inventory during periods of moderate weather.

 Other Unconventional Gas Supply Resources

-Cascade considers Unconventional Gas Supply Resources such as supplies from an LNG Import Terminal, BNG or other manufactured gas supply opportunities as speculative supply side resources at this point in time.
-In most cases unconventional gas supply resources would become an alternative to traditional gas supplies from the conventional gas fields in Canada or the Rockies and would have to compete for inclusion in the Company’s portfolio planning.
+Cascade considers Unconventional Gas Supply Resources such as supplies from a LNG Import Terminal, BNG or other manufactured gas supply opportunities as speculative supply side resources at this point in time.
+In most cases, unconventional gas supply resources would become an alternative to traditional gas supplies from the conventional gas fields in Canada or the Rockies and would have to compete for inclusion in the Company’s portfolio planning.
 The two remaining LNG Import Terminal projects since the publishing of the last IRP, Jordan Cove and Oregon LNG, have shifted to export facilities.
 In early 2012, both facilities filed with FERC to withdraw their plans to import LNG.
 Jordan Cove re-filed with FERC to become an exporter; industry experts expect Oregon LNG to follow suit.
 Recently, a natural gas power plant is being planned to be built in the Jordan Cover region to power the LNG exportation.